Suggs: Musical collaborations

+After the split of The Madness, Suggs served as a guest performer at some of Deaf School's reunion gigs in June 1988, performing a rendition of "My Girl".
+He did the same the following year for Deaf School's gig for the Big Beat '89 campaign in July 1989, which raised £750 for the Hillsborough disaster fund.

-Suggs worked with Morrissey between 1989 and 1990, singing backing vocals on the tracks "Piccadilly Palare" and "Sing Your Life".
+Suggs worked with Morrissey between late 1989 and early 1991, singing backing vocals on the tracks "Piccadilly Palare" and "Sing Your Life".
 From early 1990 to 1992, he co-managed The Farm and co-produced their first album Spartacus which reached number-one in the UK Album Charts and spawned the international hit "All Together Now".
 He also produced their first single "Hearts and Minds" in 1984.

 Suggs performs with Madness at MGM Fenway in Boston, Massachusetts, on 29 May 2024.

 Suggs has collaborated with Jools Holland twice on his Small World Big Band albums, firstly in 2001 with the song "Oranges and Lemons Again" and then with "Jack O the Green" in 2003.
 He also played with Holland and his Rhythm and Blues Orchestra in 2003 for a television special where they performed two songs with veteran ska singer Prince Buster.

 In July 2005, shortly after the terrorist attacks in London, Suggs and Chas Smash performed the Bob Marley song "So Much Trouble in the World" with Billy Bragg at a concert in London's Brockwell Park in aid of the victims.
 Also in 2005, Suggs collaborated with electronic group Audio Bullys on the track "This Road" from their top 40 album Generation.
 In 2006, Suggs performed the Madness song "My Girl" with the Ordinary Boys at the Brixton Academy which was released as a B-side on their UK hit single "Nine2five".

 In May 2008, Suggs and Chas Smash joined the Pet Shop Boys on stage at a gig in London's Heaven nightclub where they performed a dance version of the Madness song "My Girl".
 In 2010, Suggs and Mike Barson again worked with the Audio Bullys on their album Higher Than the Eiffel.
 They appear on the tracks "Twist Me Up" and "Goodbye".
 In 2024, Suggs appeared on the single Zombie Nation by Hastings rock band Kid Kapichi, and joined them on stage for a life performance at Kentish Town Forum in April.

 Suggs co-wrote two songs with Paul Weller for Weller's 2024 album 66, "Ship of Fools" and "Nothing".
+Suggs also recently co-wrote and featured on rapper Skepta's single "Innocent Smile" from his forthcoming album Fork and Knife.
+Skepta wrote, "No better way to kick off than with Suggs (Madness) a British icon who I’ve rated all my Life.
+We started this song years ago as a Ska record but over the years I’ve been messing with the production, finally I added a break beat to it from Splice and the song came alive."